pytest-dev/pytest/doc/en/how-to/usage.rst

 **Run tests by collection argument**

-Pass the module filename relative to working directory followed by specifiers like class names, function names and parameters from parameterization, separated by ``::`` characters.
+Pass the module filename relative to the working directory, followed by specifiers like the class name and function name separated by ``::`` characters, and parameters from parameterization enclosed in ``[]``.

 To run a specific test within a module: